On the Run (1963 film)

 On the Run is a 1963 British film directed by Robert Tronson and starring Emrys Jones, Sarah Lawson and Patrick Barr.
 Part of the series of Edgar Wallace Mysteries films made at Merton Park Studios, it is based on a story by Wallace.

 Plot

-Frank Stewart escapes from prison jail, with outside help from criminal bookie Wally Lucas.
+Frank Stewart escapes from prison with outside help from criminal bookie Wally Lucas.
 Stewart discovers that Lucas is trying to get his hands on some hidden bonds, the location of which only Stewart knows.
-Stewart goes into hiding, helped by model agency owner Helen Carr, but Lucas's gang kidnap them.
-To save Helen, Frank reveals that the bonds are hidden in a sewer, and fights it out with Lucas there until the police arrive.
+Stewart goes into hiding, helped by model agency owner Helen Carr, but Lucas's gang kidnaps them.
+To save Helen, Frank reveals that the bonds are hidden in a sewer and fights it out with Lucas there until the police arrive.